Jersey Shore: Atlantic City

 Atlantic City is a nationally renowned resort city for gambling, shopping and fine dining.
 In an effort at revitalizing the city, New Jersey voters in 1976 passed a referendum, approving casino gambling for Atlantic City.
 Today, the city is second to Las Vegas in number of casinos, yearly gaming revenue, and number of casino hotel rooms.
-Casinos like the Borgata, Harrah's, Caesars, and the Tropicana draw tourists from around the region.
+Casinos like the Ocean Casino Resort, Borgata, Harrah's, Caesars, and Tropicana draw tourists from around the world.

-The Atlantic City Boardwalk was one of the first boardwalks of its type in the United States, opening on June 26, 1870.
+The Atlantic City Boardwalk is the world's oldest boardwalk, opening on June 26, 1870.
+At 5+1/2 mi long, it is also the world's longest and busiest boardwalk.
 The boardwalk starts at Absecon Inlet and runs along the beach for 4 miles (6 km) to the city limit.
 An additional 1 1/2 miles (2 km) of the boardwalk extend into neighboring Ventnor City.
-Casinos and hotels front the boardwalk, as well as stores, restaurants, and attractions.
+Casinos and hotels front the boardwalk, as well as stores, restaurants, games, and other attractions.

 Events like Thunder over the Boardwalk, as well as more traditional attractions like the Absecon Lighthouse and Lucy the Elephant, bring in additional visitors.
 Shopping in the city include Playground Pier, Tanger Outlets The Walk, and The Quarter at Tropicana.

 Notable landmarks include Boardwalk Hall, an arena and convention center opened in 1929, and Steel Pier, an amusement park on a 1,000 foot (300 m) long pier over the Atlantic Ocean.
 Home of the Miss America pageant, Atlantic City has been featured in numerous films and television series, most notably as the setting of the 1980 film Atlantic City and the 2011 HBO series Boardwalk Empire.
 The city also served as the inspiration for the board game Monopoly.

 Cape May County

 Ocean City

-Ocean City is home to a boardwalk with several shops and amusement areas.
+Ocean City is home to a boardwalk fronted by several shops and amusement areas.
 Known as a family-oriented seaside resort, the city has prohibited the sale of alcoholic beverages within its limits since its founding in 1879.
 Ocean City has miles of guarded beaches, a 2.5-mile boardwalk, and a downtown shopping and dining district.
 Gillian's Wonderland Pier and Playland's Castaway Cove are two large amusement parks located along the boardwalk, with both family and thrill rides.
 A water park, various arcades, miniature golf courses, and a historic entertainment hall, the Ocean City Music Pier, round out the boardwalk attractions.
 Corson's Inlet State Park was established by the New Jersey Legislature in 1969 to protect and preserve one of the last undeveloped tracts of land along the state's oceanfront.